SeleniumHQ/selenium-ide/docs/introduction/code-export.md

 - [Locator Strategies](https://github.com/SeleniumHQ/selenium-ide/blob/v3/packages/code-export-java-junit/src/location.js)
 - [Locator Strategies Tests](https://github.com/SeleniumHQ/selenium-ide/blob/v3/packages/code-export-java-junit/__test__/src/location.spec.js)

+When declaring new commands you can either specify its output [as a string](https://github.com/SeleniumHQ/selenium-ide/blob/v3/packages/code-export-java-junit/src/command.js#L192), or [as an object which specifies indentation levels](https://github.com/SeleniumHQ/selenium-ide/blob/v3/packages/code-export-java-junit/src/command.js#L242-L249)).

+Built into code-export is a prettifier which controls the indentation of the outputted code.
+This structure is useful if a command's output is verbose and you want to be explicit.
+Or if the command changes the indentation level of the commands that come after it.

 ### 4. Create the hooks

 Hooks make up a majority of the structure of the code to be exported (e.g., a suite, a test, and all of the things that go into it like setup, teardown, etc.).
 They are also what enables plugins to export code to different parts of a test or a suite.